PEP FAQ - Frequently Asked Questions about Emergency PEP

 Not if you act quickly.
 After HIV gets in the bloodstream it takes some time before it permanently establishes itself in the body.
 If a person who has been exposed to HIV acts quickly to get PEP (within 72 hours) they stand a good chance of stopping the virus from establishing itself in their body.

-- the initial viral load (the amount of HIV) in the body was too great for the drugs to be effective**
+- The initial viral load (the amount of HIV in the body) is too high for the medication to be effective.

-However, the sooner PEP treatment is begun after exposure to the virus, the more likely it is to work.
+That said, the sooner PEP is started after exposure to the virus, the more likely it is to be successful.

 1. Consultation

-2. Rapid screening for HIV, Hepatitis B virus with result in 15 minutes, accuracy 99.9%
+2. Rapid screening for HIV, Hepatitis B virus with results in 15 minutes, accuracy of 99.9%

 3. Kidney function tests